-The dummy slides below provide an idea of what the NCAB slides will look like:
+The dummy slides below provided an idea of what the NCAB slides would look like ahead of launch:

 In 2016 HQIP piloted data from six audit projects, with eight Trusts in the Greater Manchester region plus academics from the Greater Manchester Academic Health Science Network (GMAHSN), garnering feedback on the content and layout of the example data and its visual representation.